CheckoutFinland/checkout-finland-for-woocommerce/README.md

 ### Test mode

-If test mode is enabled, your store will automatically use Checkout Finland's test credentials.
+If test mode is enabled, your store will automatically use OP Payment Service's test credentials.

 ### Title and description